 Days 1-3: Charleston, SC – The Holy City

-To truly connect with local culture, participate in hands-on activities.
-An indigo dyeing class offers insight into key regional agricultural history, while a Lowcountry cooking demonstration provides a taste of the Gullah Geechee culinary heritage that defines the area’s cuisine.
-For dining, Fleet Landing offers fresh seafood with beautiful waterfront views, and no visit is complete without trying classic Lowcountry dishes like shrimp and grits.
+An indigo dyeing class offers insight into key regional agricultural history.
+A Lowcountry cooking demonstration provides a taste of the Gullah Geechee culinary heritage that defines the area.
+For dining on your southeast road trip, Fleet Landing offers fresh seafood with beautiful waterfront views.

 Days 4-6: Savannah, GA – The Hostess City